tahczeban/Credit_Risk_Analysis/README.md

-oversample with RandomOverSampler and SMOTE algos and combo of over/under-sampling with SMOTEENN compare 2 ML models with BalancedRandomForestClassifier and EasyEsembleClassifier to eval performance of each and determine if they should be used to preict credit risk
+oversample with RandomOverSampler and SMOTE algos and combo of over/under-sampling with SMOTEENN compare 2 ML models with BalancedRandomForestClassifier and EasyEsembleClassifier to eval performance of each and determine if they should be used to predict credit risk
 ________________

+***RESULTS:***

 <img width="1030" alt="Del1-load data" src="https://user-images.githubusercontent.com/90135381/156424382-f51773d6-434b-435f-9c41-0f3707642dd4.png">